takumanken/major-studio-1-code/qualitative_data/sketch/README.md

 5. Build the visualization.

 ### Considerations
-- AI hallucinations: There is a risk of AI hallucinations, especially when dealing with lesser-known people.
-It's important not only to declare this risk on the page, but also to carefully design prompts to minimize hallucinations.
+- AI hallucinations: There is a risk of AI hallucinations, particularly when dealing with lesser-known individuals.
+It is important to clearly indicate that the information is AI-generated and may be subject to inaccuracies or hallucinations.
-- Gemini Token: Consider the practical use of the Gemini API given the tokens available.
-There is a possibility that interaction with the Gemini API could be real-time if batch processing is unrealistic.
+- Gemini Token: Consider the practical use of the Gemini API, taking into account the tokens available within the free tier.
+If batch processing proves unrealistic, real-time interaction with the Gemini API may be a viable alternative.

 ## 3. Art Wheel